Kings cool Jets’ November roll with 2-1 win

 The Kings took a 2-0 lead at 12:12 on Prokhorkin’s third goal.
 Prokhorkin, who had been a healthy scratch for the previous two games, was just outside the crease to put in the rebound of a shot by Trevor Lewis.

-Kings defenseman Paul LaDue had the secondary assist in his season debut.

-Roslovic got the Jets within 2-1 at 4:18 of the third period on a sharp-angle shot into an open net off a pass from Tucker Poolman.
+Roslovic made it 2-1 at 4:18 of the third period on a sharp-angle shot off a pass from Tucker Poolman.

+“They came out determined, and it took us a little while to match it,” Jets center Blake Wheeler said.
+“Ultimately, the first period cost us, but there was a lot of that game that turned out to be real good and a real good battle by us giving us a chance to win.”

+Mark Scheifele had a chance to send the game to overtime after finding himself 1-on-1 with Campbell, but the Kings backup saved a backhand shot with two seconds remaining.

 NOTES: Jets D Dmitry Kulikov did not play after sustaining an upper-body injury against Anaheim on Friday. … The Jets placed D Nathan Beaulieu on injured reserve.
 Beaulieu has missed three games because of an upper-body injury he sustained against Columbus on Nov.
-23.
+23. … Kings D Paul LaDue had an assist in his season debut.

 UP NEXT